supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-04.md

     ![](images/iaas-image65.png)

 1. Show the Availability Group Dashboard again.
-Notice that they change has been made and that the AOG is now reset.
+Notice that the change has been made and that the AOG is now reset.

     ![](images/iaas-image66.png)